contao/docs/docs/dev/reference/hooks/setCookie.md

 a standard object with all cookie properties and expects the same as return value.

 {{% notice info %}}
 Using the `setCookie` hook has been deprecated and will no longer work in Contao 6.0.
-Use a `kernel.response` listener instead.
+Implement a `kernel.response` listener instead.
 {{% /notice %}}